dmf2990/TodoListReact/README.md

 This project is me exploring react.
+Run master branch.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).